emgag/cloudflare-terraform-import/README.md

+**No longer maintained, there is [an official Cloudflare importer tool](https://github.com/cloudflare/cf-terraforming) to import existing resources into terraform.**

 # quick'n dirty cloudflare to terraform importer for DNS records

 (Only tested with A, CAA, CNAME, MX, TXT records so far)